How to Run a Budget vs Actual Analysis and Fix Variances

 • Sensitivity Analysis

 Sensitivity analysis is a powerful method to assess how small changes in key inputs can influence overall variance.
 For example, adjusting sales forecasts or expense assumptions can reveal the extent to which these factors drive discrepancies.
-Explore detailed approaches to sensitivity analysis through Sensitivity.

 • Scenario Testing

 Scenario testing allows you to simulate alternative financial outcomes based on different assumptions.
 This technique helps you prepare for potential risks and opportunities by modeling various scenarios, such as market shifts or operational changes.
-Learn more about scenario testing techniques with Scenario.

 Materiality Matters

-When interpreting variances, focus on materiality—prioritize discrepancies that significantly impact your financial health.
+When interpreting variances, focus on materiality, prioritize discrepancies that significantly impact your financial health.
 This ensures your analysis remains efficient and actionable, targeting areas that truly require attention.

 Turn Variance Reports into Actionable Strategies

+Analyzing variances is the key to transforming data into actionable business strategies.
 Variance reports are more than just numbers—they’re a roadmap to improvement.
 To transform these insights into actionable strategies, start by pinpointing the root causes behind observed variances.
 Whether it’s unexpected expenses or revenue shortfalls, understanding the “why” is crucial for developing effective solutions.

 Tailor your approach to each specific issue.
 For example, if operational inefficiencies are driving cost overruns, implement targeted process improvements.
 Similarly, if revenue projections consistently miss the mark, refine forecasting methods by analyzing historical trends and adjusting assumptions.